-There was no evidence of clinically relevant hemolysis or anemia in patients treated with Aczone® Gel, 5%, including patients who were G6PD deficient.
-Some subjects with G6PD deficiency using Aczone® Gel developed laboratory changes suggestive of hemolysis [see Use in Specific Populations (8.6)].
+In clinical trials, there was no evidence of clinically relevant hemolysis or hemolytic anemia in subjects treated with topical dapsone.
+Some subjects with G6PD deficiency using dapsone gel, 5 %, twice daily developed laboratory changes suggestive of hemolysis [see Use in Specific Populations (8.6)].

-Discontinue Aczone Gel, 7.5%, if signs and symptoms suggestive of hemolytic anemia occur, Aczone® Gel, 5% should be discontinued.
-Aczone® Gel, 5% should not be used in patients who are taking oral dapsone or antimalarial medications because of the potential for hemolytic reactions.
-Combination of Aczone® Gel, 5%, with trimethoprim/sulfamethoxazole (TMP/SMX) may increase the likelihood of hemolysis in patients with G6PD deficiency [see Drug Interactions (7.1)].
+Discontinue Aczone Gel, 7.5%, if signs and symptoms suggestive of hemolytic anemia occur.
+Avoid use of Aczone Gel, 7.5% in patients who are taking oral dapsone or antimalarial medications because of the potential for hemolytic reactions.
+Combination of Aczone Gel, 7.5%, with trimethoprim/sulfamethoxazole (TMP/SMX) may increase the likelihood of hemolysis in patients with G6PD deficiency [see Drug Interactions (7.1)].

 Peripheral neuropathy (motor loss and muscle weakness) has been reported with oral dapsone treatment.
-No events of peripheral neuropathy were observed in clinical trials with topical Aczone® Gel, 5% treatment.
+No events of peripheral neuropathy were observed in clinical trials with topical dapsone treatment.

 Skin reactions (toxic epidermal necrolysis, erythema multiforme, morbilliform and scarlatiniform reactions, bullous and exfoliative dermatitis, erythema nodosum, and urticaria) have been reported with oral dapsone treatment.
-These types of skin reactions were not observed in clinical trials with topical Aczone® Gel, 5% treatment.
+These types of skin reactions were not observed in clinical trials with topical dapsone treatment.